Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

 ## Best Practices for Accessibility

-Along with accessibility modifiers and techniques, the following testing methodologies and proactive approaches to accessibility can help developers create apps that provide a more inclusive and enjoyable user experience:
+Along with accessibility modifiers and techniques, the following best practices can help developers create apps that provide a more accessible and enjoyable user experience:

+- Comprehensive Testing:
-- Testing with Screen Readers: Regularly test your app with screen readers like VoiceOver to ensure all elements are correctly labelled and convey the intended information.
+  - Regularly test your app with screen readers like VoiceOver to ensure proper labelling and conveyed information.
-Keyboard Navigation: Verify that all interactive elements, like buttons and text fields, are accessible and functional using keyboard navigation alone.
+  - Verify keyboard navigation functionality for all interactive elements.
-- Dynamic Type Testing: Test your app with various Dynamic Type settings to ensure that text remains readable and that layouts adjust accordingly.
+  - Test with various Dynamic Type settings to ensure readable text and adaptive layouts.
-- Contrast Testing: Perform contrast testing to ensure that text and graphics have sufficient contrast for low-vision users.
+  -Perform contrast testing for text and graphics visibility.
+- Real-World Simulations:
-- Test with Real Content: Test your app with accurate content rather than placeholder text to simulate actual usage scenarios.
+  - Test with real content instead of placeholders to replicate authentic usage scenarios.
-- Focus Order Testing: Verify that the focus order of elements is logical and intuitive when using VoiceOver or keyboard navigation.
+  - Verify logical and intuitive focus order for VoiceOver and keyboard navigation.
+- Tools and Engagement:
-- Accessibility Inspector: Utilize Xcode's Accessibility Inspector to identify any accessibility issues within your app.
+  - Utilize Xcode's [Accessibility Inspector](https://developer.apple.com/videos/play/wwdc2019/257/) to identify issues.
-- Beta Testing: Involve users with disabilities in your beta testing phase to gather real-world feedback.
+  - Involve users with disabilities in beta testing for valuable feedback.
-- User Feedback: Provide a clear channel for users to provide feedback on accessibility issues or suggestions for improvement.
+  - Create user-friendly channels for accessibility-related feedback.
+- Continuous Improvement:
-- Stay Updated: Keep up with the latest accessibility guidelines and best practices as they evolve.
+  - Stay updated with evolving accessibility guidelines and best practices.
-- Continual Learning: Invest time in understanding various disabilities and the challenges users face.
-This can help you make more informed design decisions.
+  - Learn about different disabilities to make informed design choices.
-- Collaboration: Engage with accessibility communities and experts to gain insights and learn from their experiences.